 A flat tire can be a frustrating occurrence.
 Not only are you stuck on the side of the road, but roadside assistance can take hours to reach you during busy times.
 And while most cars do come with a spare tire, yours might be underinflated or too old to use safely, or the road shoulder might be too narrow or sloped to change the tire.
 In these cases, Fix-a-Flat is your best friend.
 Just hook up the nozzle to your tire’s air valve and let the can take care of the rest.

 We’ve talked before about mysterious check engine lights and warnings on your dashboard, but you can solve those mysteries once and for all with your own diagnostic code reader.
 These devices plug into the port below your car’s steering wheel and tell you exactly what your car’s computer thinks is wrong.
 Diagnostic code readers vary in price – they even make wireless code readers that send information to your smartphone – but for most people there’s no reason to get anything but a basic model.
 If you’re not worried about driving with a warning light on, you can also go to an auto parts store like AutoZone and have them read your codes for free.

 For more great used car tips and advice, come to The KEY in Oklahoma City today!
 We’re Oklahoma’s number one special financing car dealer, and we have the best selection of used cars and trucks for buyers with poor or no credit!
 You can even get approved online in less than two minutes, without ever leaving your house!
-Visit us on Facebook or Google+ for more advice and helpful hints.
+Visit us on Facebook for more advice and helpful hints.